 Let’s recap the basic routing rules for hose:

-By following these simple rules you can help maximize the service life of hydraulic hose.
+By following these simple rules you can help maximize the service life of the hydraulic hose.

 Watch our video of routing rules and be sure to view hydraulic hose routing rules Part 2 for a more complete understanding of preventing premature hose failure.

-Remember, your ParkerStore is a great resource not only for hose and fitting service, but also tube fittings, adapters, quick couplers and many other fluid power components.
-Thank you for your business and taking time to learn about routing rules.
+Remember, your ParkerStore is a great resource not only for hose and fitting services but also tube fittings, adapters, quick couplers, and many other fluid power components.
+Thank you for your business and for taking the time to learn about routing rules.
 Please use our handy ParkerStore or HoseDoctor Locator tool on our website to find the location nearest to you.